Who We Are

 - Soil Sampling Stratification application to assist in generating and tracking soil sampling locations and results.

-- Certification of ecosystem service projects, protocols, and assets generated.
+- Certification of ecosystem service projects, protocols, and impact units generated.

 - On-the-ground producer support from multiple ESMC member organizations.

-ESMC’s non-profit structure means we minimize costs and maximize stakeholder value for farmers and ranchers, as well as those who buy the ecosystem services they produce.
-ESMC’s 60+ members include players across the entire agriculture supply and value chain, including corporate, non-profit, foundation, industry association, and government partners.
+ESMC’s non-profit structure means we minimize costs and maximize stakeholder value for farmers and ranchers, as well as those who invest in the ecosystem services they produce.
+ESMC’s 70+ members include players across the entire agriculture supply and value chain, including corporate, non-profit, foundation, industry association, and government partners.

 ESMC is also a public-private partnership.
-ESMC uses research funding from the Foundation for Food and Agriculture Research (FFAR) to invest in a technologically advanced ecosystem services market for the agricultural sector.
-ESMC members contribute research to support agricultural land stewardship practices that improve soil health and related environmental outcomes.
+ESMRC (Ecosystem Services Market Research Consortium), the research arm of ESMC, leverages funding from the Foundation for Food and Agriculture Research (FFAR) to research and develop solutions that support a technologically advanced ecosystem services market for the agricultural sector.
+ESMC members also contribute resources to support implementation of agricultural land stewardship practices that improve soil health and related environmental outcomes.
 Members help govern ESMC’s structure, program development, research investments, and activities.
 Everything we do serves our mission of incentivizing farmers and ranchers to adopt practices that benefit society.

-We base our work on science, widely accepted standards and outcomes.
-Our market protocols have the strongest scientific basis possible to provide confidence and trust to sellers and buyers as well as the general public.
-Protocols, projects, and ecosystem service assets will be verified and certified by global certification bodies like Gold Standard and SustainCERT so buyers of our assets have confidence that their investment is truly having impact.
+We base our work on science, widely accepted standards, and outcomes.
+Our protocols have the strongest scientific basis possible to provide confidence and trust to sellers and buyers as well as the general public.
+Protocols and our project design are verified by global certification bodies like SustainCERT so buyers of our credits have confidence that their investment is truly having impact.

-ESMC operates in more than one environmental market to maximize producer choice, returns, buyer demand, and societal benefits.
-Farmers and ranchers can manage their operations to improve environmental outcomes through practices that make the most sense for their production system.
+ESMC works to maximize producer choice, returns, buyer demand, and societal benefits.
+Farmers and ranchers can manage their operations to improve environmental outcomes through practices that make the most sense for their production system based on Eco-Harvest’s menu of practice change options for both market projects and pilot projects.
 We look at each field holistically to capture the site characteristics, the entire set of management decisions and the resulting outcomes.
-Enrollment in the ESMC Program then provides producers with access to both supply chain reporting markets as well as more rigorous offset and compliance grade markets.

-ESMC captures and quantifies results from producers’ stewardship practices into ecosystem service assets based on the latest science, measurable results, and broadly accepted standards.
-We measure, and soon will market, assets that capture increases in soil organic carbon, reductions of greenhouse gases, reductions of agricultural run-off that impact water quality (including nitrogen, phosphorus, and sediment), as well as improved water conservation.
+ESMC captures and quantifies results from producers’ stewardship practices into ecosystem service outcomes based on the latest science, measurable results, and broadly accepted standards.
+We measure, monitor, verify and then market ecosystem services outcomes (also called impact units) that capture increases in soil organic carbon, reductions of greenhouse gases, reductions of agricultural water and soil losses that impact water quality (including nitrogen, phosphorus, and sediment), improved water conservation (in pilot status), as well as biodiversity (in pilot status).

 Benefits to farmers and ranchers don’t stop with ESMC payments.
 Regenerative and sustainable agricultural practices that increase soil organic carbon also improve overall soil health, structure, fertility, and productivity.
-This can create more resilient production systems that are less impacted by extreme weather.
+This can create more resilient production systems that are less impacted by extreme weather and other environmental conditions.
 Better soil health, in turn, means reduced soil erosion from wind and water, keeping valuable soil in the field.
 Improved soil water holding capacity can reduce nutrient losses and lower irrigation requirements.
-Improved practices can also positively impact biodiversity and habitat.
+Regenerative practices can also positively impact biodiversity and habitat.

 The concept of different “scopes” is based on Greenhouse Gas Protocol nomenclature developed by the World Resources Institute.
-While this nomenclature is specific to greenhouse gas emissions, it is useful for understanding the difference between these two markets for all the ecosystem services that ESMC can generate.
+While this nomenclature is specific to greenhouse gas emissions, it is useful for understanding the difference between these two markets.

 To illustrate, imagine a company operates a processed food factory.
 The company has a greenhouse gas footprint based on this facility’s emissions.
 We call these Scope 1 emissions since they result from the company’s main activities.
 That company may want to offset these emissions by buying carbon offsets from other companies that have reduced their own emissions in ways others have not.
 This is the Scope 1 market.